 By Day of Week

-You send out a lot of mailings.
-Does it matter if you send mailings on a Monday or Wednesday?
+A common marketing question is: does it matter if I send my mailings on a specific day of the week?
 Use this report to see which day has been giving you the best open and click rates by reviewing your mailing results by day of the week.

-Analyzing the mailing summary for which day of the week is the best day to send is a great way to answer that persistent email marketing question.
-Remember, the day of the week may change based upon the target group you are sending to.
-Be prepared to do a few different filters to ensure that you are analyzing the right segments of your data.
+Remember, the day of the week may change based upon the Target Group you're sending to.
+Be prepared to do a few different filters to ensure you're analyzing the right segments of your data.